 All this to say that when feeding your child, the timing and structure around meals and snacks helps ensure adequate nutrition is available to the brain (via the bloodstream) when needed.

-Brain Food for Kids with ADHD
+Brain Food for Kids

 In children with ADHD, we see how important nutrition is to the developing brain.
 We have research that tells us learning, focus and attention suffer when kids don’t get adequate nutrition.